My-Cloud-Garage/CloudRadar/README.md

 ##### Note: CloudRadar will completed using #GOAL# Agent framework (Check out GOAL tutorial: https://goalapl.atlassian.net/wiki/spaces/GOAL/overview?mode=global)

-Note: We are making a slight change to how GOAL Agent is generally written.
-Basically, instead of creating a 'belief.pl' file from the start, we're letting the EIS (Environment Integration Standard) Java program create the belief file if no initial belief.pl file is found, thereby rendering 'initial' beliefs optional.
+#Note#: We are making a slight change to how GOAL Agent is generally written.
+Basically, instead of creating a 'belief.pl' file
+from the start, we're letting the EIS (Environment Integration Standard) Java program create the belief file if no initial belief.pl file is found, thereby rendering 'initial' beliefs optional.